jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Changelog ==

+= 2.2.1 =
+ * Something wrong in checked in copy - cleanup release

 = 2.2 =
  * Added the "Read More" action link.
 Because of a Facebook bug